aaronpkelly/aaronpkelly.github.io/_posts/Blocking ads and unwanted internet traffic.md

 ---

 # Blocking ads and unwanted internet traffic
+I hate advertising.
 I like blocking things.
-I'm currently using [UBlock](https://github.com/gorhill/uBlock) and it's fantastic.
+I previously was using [UBlock](https://github.com/gorhill/uBlock) and it was fantastic.
 However, it works at the browser level, and I sometimes feel that I'm interacting with it more than I should be.

 There are other options that manage blocking for you. [pi-hole](https://github.com/pi-hole/pi-hole) is another software/hardware DNS sinkhole that filters out network traffic from unwanted domains, and it worked very well also.
 However it did end up being another device to manage, and I found I always wanted to poach the pi for running another project :)